jschhie/Interactive-Image-Classifier/README.md

-# Image Classifier
+# Interactive Image Classifier
 > Created in Spring 2019 using MATLAB.

 # Project Overview
-This project serves as an image classifier.
+This project serves as an interactive image classifier.
 It allows users to select a region within an image of choice and retrieves the most similar video frames.
 Similarity scores are computed using bag-of-words modeling and k-means clustering.
 Results are based off of a dataset of 6,600 images.

 A brief description of the terminology used within this document can be found [here](https://github.com/jschhie/image-detector-prog/#terminology-mentioned).